-Study: Workplace Anxiety Is Not Bad Always
+Study Says Workplace Anxiety Is Not Bad Always

 Workplace anxiety is usually associated with the poor job performance of employees.
-However, a new study carried out by the researchers at the University of Toronto suggests that workplace anxiety is not bad always and can sometimes help employees in boosting their performance.
+However, a new study carried out by the researchers at the University of Toronto suggests that workplace anxiety is not always bad and can sometimes help employees in boosting their performance.

-It is normal to have a certain amount of anxiety and stress at workplace, according to aada.org.
-The problem only starts when an individual feels excessive and persistent stress at workplace.
-Some of the main culprits of stress and anxiety at workplace include work deadlines, interpersonal relationships, staff management, organizational changes, office politics, and unexpected situations.
+It is normal to have a certain amount of anxiety and stress at the workplace, according to aada.org.
+The problem only starts when an individual feels excessive and persistent stress at the workplace.
+Some of the main culprits of stress and anxiety at the workplace include work deadlines, interpersonal relationships, staff management, organizational changes, office politics, and unexpected situations.
 Excessive stress not only impacts employees’ performance and the quality of work at the workplace but also sometimes deteriorates their relations with peers and superiors.

 In the new study, published in the Journal of Applied Psychology, researchers analyzed various triggers of workplace anxiety and their impact on the performance of employees.
 They developed a new model of workplace anxiety called the theory of workplace anxiety, which covered dispositional and situational aspects of workplace anxiety.
 The dispositional aspects of anxiety are associated with individual personality traits, while the situational aspects are associated with specific job tasks.